rafid29mehda/IELTS-Study-Bot/Speaking/Part 2/README.md

 **Sample Answer:1**
 The piece of technology I use regularly is my smartphone.
 I first started using smartphone around 10 years ago, when I got it as a birthday gift from my parents.
 Back then, I mostly used it to stay in touch with friends and family, but over the years it has become an essential part of my daily life.

 I use my mobile device for a wide range of activities.
-The messaging applications and social media platforms like Facebook, Messenger, WhatsApp, and Gmail keep me connected to my personal and professional networks.
-Aside from communication, I is my primary source for entertainment.
-I enjoy watching videos on platforms like YouTube or Netflix, which allows me to relax and unwind after a busy day.
+For instance, the messaging applications and social media platforms like Facebook, Messenger, WhatsApp, and Gmail keep me connected to my personal and professional networks.
+Aside from communication, it is also my primary source for entertainment.
+I enjoy watching videos on platforms like YouTube or Netflix, listen to my favourite songs in the music streaming apps like spotify.
+These activities allow me to relax and unwind after a busy day.
+My favourite feature of this technology is the camera.
+It allows me to capture and document memories at any moment.

 Another major reason why I rely on my smartphone is for productivity.
 I use it to organize my daily schedule and keep track of my tasks.
 The calendar feature helps me plan my days and the to-do application ensures I don’t miss any important events.